zendiy-mgos/zvar/README.md

 ```c
 void mgos_zvar_set_unchanged(mgos_zvar_t var);
 ```
 Marks the variable as unchanged.
-This function could be used in compination with `mgos_zvar_is_changed`.
+This function could be used in combination with `mgos_zvar_is_changed`.

 |Parameter||
 |--|--|